ISPIRT

 Indian Software Products Industry Round Table (iSPIRT), is a think tank for the Indian software products industry.

 History

-iSPIRT was officially launched on 4 February 2013 though preparatory work has been done over the preceding year.
+iSPIRT was officially launched on 4 February 2013, though preparatory work had been done over the preceding year.
 It was founded as an offshoot of NASSCOM.
-Around June 2017, some key members quit iSPIRT after co-founder Sharad Sharma, who was associated with an emphasis on Aadhaar and India Stack, admitted to online trolling of anti-Aadhaar advocates, leading to dissent and resignations among those concerned with the organisation governance and direction.
+Around June 2017, some key members quit iSPIRT after co-founder Sharad Sharma, who was associated with an emphasis on Aadhaar and India Stack, admitted to online trolling of anti-Aadhaar advocates, leading to dissent and resignations among those concerned with the organisation's governance and direction.

 Activities

 The think tank claims its aim is to help software product companies with policies, playbooks and market catalysts, describing its three pillars as: